Truly Scrumptious Early Years Nursery

 Physical restraint is defined as when a member of staff uses force with the intention of restricting a young person’s movement against their will.

 Physical intervention and restraint should be used as last resort to support children and young people in times of crisis.
 Restraint should be avoided wherever possible.
 It is never a substitute for good behaviour management.
 Other methods (such as defusing conflict, non- physical calming, etc) of managing the situation should always be tried first, unless this is impractical.

 The degree of force used should be the minimum needed to achieve the desired result.
 Physical restraint should only be considered an option if:

-Certain types of physical contact to “punish a child or cause pain, injury or humiliation” es explicitly forbidden (Educational Act 1996).
+Certain types of physical contact to “punish a child or cause pain, injury or humiliation” is explicitly forbidden (Educational Act 1996).
 Examples of this contact would be as follows:

 In all incidents where physical restraint has been used, the following actions must be taken:

-· The manager/owner (highest authorative member of nursery) must be informed as soon as possible.
+- The manager/owner (highest authorities member of nursery) must be informed as soon as possible.

 Health & safety

-The young persons health and safety must always be considered first and monitored at all times.
+The young person’s health and safety must always be considered first and monitored.
 Any restraint must be ceased immediately if significant signs of physical distress are seen. i.e sudden changes in colour, difficulties in breathing, vomiting.

 If a child and his/her parents/carers wish to make a complaint about physical restraint used by a member of staff or other authorised person, they will complain to the manager/owner In the first instance ( or to the directors if the managers are subject of the complaint).
 The incident will then be investigated under the relevant disciplinary procedure.